What is Adrenal Insufficiency?

 - Weakness, dizziness, paleness

-- Dry mouth, thirsty, decrease in urine (signs of dehydration)
+- Dry mouth, thirst, decrease in urine (signs of dehydration)

 If the adrenal glands do not make enough cortisol on their own, medication must be taken (hydrocortisone or prednisone).

 Children may need extra doses of steroid if they become sick.
 Parents will need instructions on when to give extra doses of medicine and how to give an injection in the muscle.